hodd/the_plunge/readme.md

-The plunge (v 0.8.1 - in progress)
+The plunge (v 0.8.1)
 =========

 This app works on nodeJS v7.0.0 (node -v)
+It was a Node/Twitter API test.

 ----------
 Installing :